-If you scroll down past the window where you’re typing your post, you’ll see a new section called (not surprisingly) “Yoast SEO”.
+If you scroll down past the window where you’re typing your post, you’ll see a section called “Yoast SEO”.

 Here, you can edit what Yoast SEO calls your “Snippet”.
 It’s the text that shows up on Facebook, Google, and other sites when linking to yours.
 It includes a title and a description, and you can easily edit them right here.

 Think of these options as an extended version of a text ad: the goal is to convince people to click on the link, whether they’re looking at Facebook or Google.

 Any changes you make to your Snippet will, by default, be used across the web, including on Facebook.
 If you want to have a different version of your Snippet, specifically for Facebook, just click over the “Social” settings.
 There you can craft your title and description just for Facebook.